What is the Cost of Food in Japan for a Traveler

 How Much It Costs to Eat in Japan

 During this trip, we only visited Osaka, but we spent ten days in Japan’s second city.
 We were inspired by several articles saying that Osaka was a foodie destination for 2015.
-We enjoyed our brief time here in 2009, and wanted to explore more.
+We enjoyed our brief time there in 2009, and wanted to explore more.
 Well, eat more.

 Snacks and Lunch

 Lunch is the time to save a few yen, or to find really good value lunches.
 Our first meal in Osaka was a bowl of fresh Udon noodles, for Y300.
 It’s possible to add on one or two pieces of tempura for Y160, making an amazing lunch for less than $5 USD.
+The ramen price in Japan is insane, and great ramen can offer such a good value.
+It might even offset the high hotel cost in Japan.

 One of the specialities in Osaka is Kushiage or Kushikatsu, which is essentially fried stuff on a stick.
 A good snack might include 4-5 sticks of food, perhaps while standing at a counter in a train station, where we found some amazing fried stuff on a stick.
 Generally, a stick of Kushiage can cost between Y100-300 depending on what is included on the stick, i.e. seafood is more expensive.